 I don't think it's probably possible to compromise on this bill, Representative Dave Camp, the top Republican on the House Ways and Means Committee, told Reuters.

 The structure of it is done in such a way that it is going to raise costs, raise taxes and empower government to get between people and their doctors, he said.

-Some said the setting -- a televised meeting of top leaders in both parties -- could lead to more political point-making than compromise and progress.
+Some said the setting -- a televised meeting of top leaders in both parties -- could lead to more political point-making than actual compromise and progress.

-In Washington, negotiations don't happen in front of cameras, Concept Capital, a private firm that tracks Congress and the White House for investors, wrote in a report.
+In Washington, negotiations don't happen in front of cameras, Concept Capital, a private firm that tracks Congress and the White House for institutional investors, wrote in a report.